signalfx/integrations/lib-python/README.md

 ...
 ```

-See `examples/pyformance_usecase.py` for a complete code example using Pyformance.
+See `examples/pyformance_usecase.py` for a complete code example using PyFormance.

 ### <a name="issues"></a>KNOWN ISSUES